Guangzhou Military Region

 The Guangzhou Military Region was from 1955 to 2016 one of the People's Liberation Army PLA Military Regions, located in the south of the People's Republic of China.
 In May 1949, the Central China (Hua Zhong) Military Region (MR) was formed.
 In March 1955, it was divided into two, the Guangzhou MR and the Wuhan Military Region.
 When the Wuhan MR was disbanded in August 1985, its troops stationed around the Hubei province were assigned to the Guangzhou MR.

 The region was disestablished in 2016 and reorganised as the Southern Theater Command.

 Just before being disbanded, the Guangzhou MR controlled the Guangdong Province, Guangxi Autonomous Region, Hunan Province, Hubei Province, and the Hainan Province Military Districts.
 The Hong Kong and Macau garrisons were within the Guangzhou MR area but reported directly to the Central Military Commission.

 There were two Group Armies within the Region, the 41st Group Army and 42nd Group Army, and in 2006 the International Institute for Strategic Studies said the region had some 180,000 personnel, one mechanised division, three motorised infantry divisions, one artillery division, two armoured brigades, one artillery brigade, and two anti-aircraft brigades.
 The 123rd (Amphibious) Infantry Division (53023) at Guigang/Guangxi and 124th Infantry Divisions at Boluo, Guangdong had been identified as Rapid Reaction Units.
 The Hong Kong garrison includes a brigade with a helicopter unit.

 The PLA's 15th Airborne Corps was also located in this MR though not under its command.

+The PLA's first cyber blue team was established in the region in May 2011 to test regular PLA unit's cyber defenses.